credentials/credentials.github.io/docs/irma.md

 Each scheme manager can decide for itself whether or not to use a keyshare server.
 Currently, however, due to a limitation in the IRMA protocol only one keyshare server can be involved simultaneously in IRMA sessions.
 This will be solved in future new versions of the IRMA app and the IRMA API server.

+## Attribute-based signatures

+Apart from attribute disclosure, IRMA also supports *attribute-based signatures*: a digital signature with IRMA attributes attached to it, on some document or string (more accurately this can generally be any set of bytes, though currently IRMA only support strings).
+The IRMA app can create such signatures with any of the attributes that it contains.
+The validity of such a signature can be verified using the Idemix public keys of the issuers of the used attributes, and valid attribute-based signatures can only be created using valid credentials.
+Contrary to [disclosure proofs](#cryptographic-entities) which are tied to an authentication session, and thus of no more use afterwards, attribute-based signatures are attached to the document that they sign, so their validity is useful as long as the signed document exist.
+IRMA attribute-based signatures have the same properties as conventional (non-attribute-based) [digital signatures](https://en.wikipedia.org/wiki/Digital_signature) such as non-repudiation, integrity of the signed message, and unforgeability with respect to the issuer private key.
+In addition, the attributes are cryptographically verifiably attached to the signature and message.

+IRMA attribute-based signatures can be used in any case where conventional (digital or conventional "wet") signatures are used and in which it is necessary to know something about the signature creator.
+For example:

+* A doctor could attach his name and "I am a doctor"-attribute to a medical prescription.
+* Teachers could sign student grades with their "I am a teacher"-attribute.
+* If a bank were to issue bank account numbers as an attribute to bank account owners, then a bank account owner could attach her account number attribute to a statement like "I transfer $10 to account 424242", effectively creating a cheque.

+Technically, IRMA attribute-based signatures are very similar to disclosure proofs.
+As mentioned earlier IRMA disclosures use a challenge-response protocol: the verifier generates a random number called the nonce and sends it to the IRMA app, whose response has to take this nonce into account in a precise fashion (this is achieved using the [Fiat-Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic)).
+More precisely, the disclosure proof is a digital signature on the nonce that was used; if the nonce was freshly generated then the verifier can be sure that the attribute owner is actually present instead of replaying an earlier or eavesdropped disclosure proof.
+An IRMA attribute-based signature is the same except that not a nonce but an actual message is signed (or rather its SHA256 hash).

+Currently IRMA only supports creating attribute-based signatures on strings, although we plan to support other types of documents as well.
+They can be created using [irma_js](https://github.com/credentials/irma_js) and verified using the [IRMA API server](https://github.com/credentials/irma_api_server) almost the same as disclosure proofs.
+A desktop application to create a request for IRMA attribute-based signatures is [in development](https://github.com/privacybydesign/irma_signature_app).
+An online demo (using [demo attributes](https://demo.irmacard.org/tomcat/irma_api_server/examples/issue-all.html)) is available [here](https://demo.irmacard.org/tomcat/irma_api_server/examples/sign.html).

 ## IRMA security properties

 Credential unforgeability